Can they see me? Am I safe? One staff member explores ways to honor queerness and make the outdoors more inclusive and welcoming for all people.

 About the author

-Kyle Groetzinger Communications Manager, Mid-Atlantic, Southeast, Sun Coast, Texas
+Kyle Groetzinger Associate Director, Communications, Mid-Atlantic, Southeast, Sun Coast, Texas

-Kyle Groetzinger joined NPCA in June 2019 as Communications Manager for the Mid-Atlantic, Southeast, Sun Coast, and Texas regions, as well as NPCA's national cultural resources team.
+Kyle Groetzinger joined NPCA in June 2019 and serves as Associate Director of Communications.
+He leads communications strategy and media outreach efforts for the Mid-Atlantic, Southeast, Sun Coast, and Texas regions, along with the organization’s cultural resources and future parks teams.